acuminous/filby/README.md

 - [Example Applications](#example-applications)

 ## Introduction
+*There is no difference between Time and any of the three dimensions of Space except that our consciousness moves along it.*
+<p align="right">-<a href="https://www.amazon.co.uk/Time-Machine-H-G-Wells/dp/1614271976">The Time Machine - H. G. Wells</a></p>

-Most applications require slow moving reference data, which presents the following challenges in a distributed / microservice architecture.
+Most applications require reference data that changes slowly over time.
+This presents the following challenges in a distributed / microservice architecture.

 | Challenge     | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |